pqt2p1/leetcode/thinkings/backtrack.en.md

 # Backtracking

 Backtracking is a technique in DFS.
-The backtracking method adopts [trial and error](https://zh.wikipedia.org/wiki/%E8%AF%95%E9%94%99) The thought, it tries to solve a problem step by step.
-In the process of step-by-step problem solving, when it finds that the existing step-by-step answers cannot be effectively answered correctly by trying, it will cancel the previous step or even the calculation of the previous few steps, and then try again to find the answer to the question through other possible step-by-step answers.
+It uses the [trial and error](https://zh.wikipedia.org/wiki/%E8%AF%95%E9%94%99) approach to solve a problem step by step.
+During the process of solving the problem step by step, when it finds that the existing step-by-step answer cannot get an effective and correct answer, it will `cancel the calculation of the previous step or even several steps, and then try to find the answer to the problem again through other possible step-by-step answers.`

-In layman's terms, backtracking is an algorithm that turns back if you can't get there.
+In popular terms, backtracking is an algorithm that turns back when it hits a dead end.

-The essence of backtracking is to enumerate all possibilities.
-Although sometimes some branches that cannot be the answer can be removed by pruning, in essence, it is still a violent enumeration algorithm.

-The backtracking method can be abstract as a tree structure, and it is a tree of limited height (N-prong tree).
-The backtracking method solves the problem of finding subsets in a collection.
-The size of the collection is the fork tree of the tree, the depth of recursion, and the height of the tree.
+Backtracking can be abstracted into a tree structure, and it is a highly finite tree (N-ary tree).
+Backtracking solves the problem of finding subsets in a set, the size of the set is the number of forks of the tree, and the depth of the recursion constitutes the height of the tree.

-Take a subset of the array [1,2,3] as an example：
+Take the subset of array [1,2,3] as an example:

 ![](https://p.ipic.vip/g9vawf.jpg)

 > The for loop is used to enumerate the division points.
 In fact, the interval dp division interval is a similar approach.

-As shown in the figure above, we will perform the operation of adding to the result set at each node.
+In the above figure, we will add to the result set at each node.

 ![](https://p.ipic.vip/1flyhe.jpg)

-For the gray nodes above, adding the result set is [1].
+For the gray nodes above, adding to the result set results in [1].

 ![](https://p.ipic.vip/mj1skc.jpg)

-The result set of this addition is [1,2].
+This addition to the result set results in [1,2].

 ![](https://p.ipic.vip/y9t2mb.jpg)

-The result set of this addition is [2,3], and so on.
-There are six subsets in total, namely [1], [1,2], [1,2,3], [2], [2,3] And [3].
+Adding to the result set here results in [2,3], and so on.
+There are a total of six subsets: [1], [1,2], [1,2,3], [2], [2,3], and [3].

-For the full arrangement problem, the leaf nodes will be added to the result set, but this is a matter of detail.
-After mastering the idea, everyone will learn the details and do more with less effort.
+For permutation problems, the elements are added to the result set at leaf nodes, but this is a detail.
+Once you grasp the idea, learning the details will be much more efficient.

-Let's take a look at how to write the specific code.
+Now let's take a look at how to write specific code.

-## Algorithm flow
+## Algorithm Flow
 1. Construct a spatial tree.
-2. Traverse.
+2. Traverse the tree.
-3. If you encounter a boundary condition, you will no longer search down and search for another chain instead.
+3. When encountering boundary conditions where it's not worth continuing the search, switch to another branch.
-4. Achieve the target conditions and output the results.
+4. Upon reaching the target condition, output the result.

 ## Algorithm Template